THE EBRE LANGUAGE –

 Jesus, a Hebrew man, emphasized this spiritual activity, so Christians are also a generous group of people.
 Together, they cause America to be the most charitable nation on earth, much more than other nations.

 Tzadik.
-This means a righteous person.
-It is a spiritual word, and a forceful word meaning a person with a strong spiritual outlook on life.
+This is another Biblical Hebrew word that means a righteous person.
+It is a forceful spiritual word that means a person with a strong spiritual outlook on life.
 The word is often used to describe the Hebrew prophets.

-This is the 19th letter.
+This is the 18th letter of the Ebre alphabet.
 It is the equivalent of the R in English.

 Pronunciation.
-Its pronunciation is the same as the R in English.
-It is a hard sound.
+Its pronunciation is similar to the R sound in English.

-This is the 20th letter of this ancient Hebrew alphabet.
+This is the 19th letter of the Ebre alphabet.
 There is no letter exactly like it in English.
 It has an SH sound.

 Gender and meaning.
 This is a feminine letter.

 Energy center.
 The SH corresponds to the third octave of the fifth energy center (14 + 5 = 19).
 The fifth energy center has to do with expression.
 The nineteenth center has to do with spiritual expression.
 Words in Ebre that begin with SH usually have to do with expression at a spiritual level.